 I’m a fan of finfluencers!
 Money and investing are such taboo topics for some people, and some families and friend groups never talk about finances!
 It’s incredibly hard to know what you’re meant to know if no one you know knows it!
 Having money topics talked about openly on social media is necessary for some people to feel confident about getting their money under control.

-I’ve had people message me on Instagram thanking me for sharing my story as they’ve never known anyone in real life who’s invested in shares, and this gave them the confidence to look into investing themselves.
+I’ve had people message me on Instagram thanking me for sharing my story, and this gave them the confidence to look into investing themselves.
 That’s the real positive of finfluencers.

 On the other side of the coin, we do need to be aware that some people are not simply sharing their stories and are trying to influence people towards certain products (usually because they’re getting kickbacks!).
 And that’s bad.
 I unfollow people like that because they shouldn’t be given an audience.